thesabbir/get-query/README.md

 ### Example

-Suppouse we have link with query parameters:
+Suppose we have link with query parameters:
 `http://localhost/home?name=Joe&subs=1,2,3`